vukbgit/simplex/README.md

 Simplex include an ERP namespace and uses it to build backends and ERP applications, besides the common operations discussed above, here are the steps to configure the provided Backend area :
 * _.htaccess_: set redirection of _/backend_ route to _/backend/sign-in-form_
 * compile the ERP SASS file: `./sass.sh erp`
+* set up _authentication_:
+    * _private/local/simplex/Backend/config/routes.php_ contains the rules to use for authentication, methods are:
+        * _htpasswd_: (enabled by default), points to a htpasswd file that must be set manually, cd into desired folder (default _private/local/simplex/Backend/config_):

+            htpasswd -c .htpasswd your-username

+        * _database_: (commented by default) uses a table or view, specifies fields names and conditions (like a boolean field which stores whether user is active)

 This is the Backend folder structure:
 * _private/local/simplex_